vignitin/jnpr-dpi-reporter/README.md

 The Juniper MX-based Services Control Gateway (SCG) when configured as a DPI, exports information about the subscriber flows in the IPFIX format (RFC 7011).
 Along with the standard netflow fields, export IPFIX records also include Juniper enterprise-specific Information Elements that provide more detailed information about the flows.
 These records can be consumed by an IPFIX collector and fed into a data visualization tool.

 In the jnpr-dpi-reported docker container is based on the ELK stack and the netflow codec in the logstash collector has been modified to support the Juniper enterprise-specific Information Elements.
-Additionally, to get things started a few Kibana plugins, visualizations and a Summary dashboard have been included in this container.
+To get things started, a few Kibana plugins, visualizations and a Summary dashboard have also been included in this container.

 The container also be used for visualizing any netflow version 5, 9 and 10 records.
 It listens on the following ports:
 - Netflow v5,9: **2055/udp**